pingidentity/pingdirectory-go-client/docs/SystemInfoMonitorProviderResponse.md

 ### NewSystemInfoMonitorProviderResponse

-`func NewSystemInfoMonitorProviderResponse(schemas []EnumsystemInfoMonitorProviderSchemaUrn, enabled bool, ) *SystemInfoMonitorProviderResponse`
+`func NewSystemInfoMonitorProviderResponse(schemas []EnumsystemInfoMonitorProviderSchemaUrn, id string, enabled bool, ) *SystemInfoMonitorProviderResponse`

 NewSystemInfoMonitorProviderResponse instantiates a new SystemInfoMonitorProviderResponse object This constructor will assign default values to properties that have it defined,